Smaug123/static-site-pipeline/hugo/content/reading-list/index.md

 # Have read

+*   Anna Karenina, by Tolstoy.
+This was great!
+Its opening line is famous, and then the whole book is just an extended demonstration of it.
+Everyone's so miserable, for such different reasons.
+The whole thing is like Tolstoy is just trying to ensure every character's life is hell.
+Kitty's childbirth scene near the end was powerful; Anna's descent into being an awful person and then into actual madness was gripping if rather abrupt.
+(Can a 350,000 word book do anything abruptly?)
+Lots of wonderful bits of arch sarcasm.
 *   See You at the Finish Line, by Zac Hammett.
 I think it was overdetermined that I'd love this book: it's set in Cambridge, and the two main characters are the scrawny nerd and the big hot himbo ([inside you there are two wolves](https://en.wikipedia.org/wiki/Two_Wolves)…).
 Trashy romance, obviously, but has actually stayed with me.
 *   There Is No Antimemetics Division, by qntm.
 I love everything qntm writes; I think this is his first published book.
 Strangely divorced from the [SCP Wiki](https://scp-wiki.wikidot.com) where it originated; you can kind of feel a big Foundation-shaped hole in it.
 I've never seen anything like this concept before; it's a super cool exploration.
 *   [If Anyone Builds It, Everyone Dies](https://ifanyonebuildsit.com/), by Eliezer Yudkowsky and Nate Soares.
 Obviously I'm already deeply familiar with the arguments in this book, but I had to read it anyway.
 I was surprised, though, by the fact that the last chapter made me cry.
 (In retrospect, Yudkowsky is perfectly capable of doing this, and I should have predicted it; he did it several times in Planecrash, for example, as well as in his short story [Kindness to Kin](https://www.reddit.com/r/HFY/comments/lom9cb/kindness_to_kin/).)